Punktum-dk/epp-service-specification/README.md

 <a name="dkhmdomainadvisory"></a>
 ## `dkhm:domainAdvisory`

-Domain names registered with DK Hostmaster can hold a status blocked.
-This is used for communicating this special status for the check domain command.
+Any special circumstances in relation to a domain name, can be communicated using this special field.
+Please see the specific commands for examples.

 <a name="dkhmorderconfirmationtoken"></a>
 ## `dkhm:orderconfirmationToken`